 This means the ideal title for that plugin page on WordPress.org would actually be “WordPress SEO by Yoast > WordPress Plugins > WordPress” instead of what it is now.
 For more info on how to craft good titles for your posts, see this excellent article and video by Aaron Wall: Google & SEO Friendly Page Titles.

 1.2.1 Controlling titles with the WordPress SEO plugin

-There’s a bunch of variables you can use in the titles and meta description, they’re all listed and explained on the bottom of the settings page.
+There’s a bunch of variables you can use in the titles and meta description, they’re all listed and explained in the help tab on the top right of the page.
 Be sure to check whether the template actually works and you’re not getting a duplicate site title for instance.
-If this is the case, you might need to check the “Force rewrite” checkbox on the same page or follow the instruction on that page to modify your template.
+If this is the case, you might need to check the “Force rewrite” checkbox on the same page or follow the instructions on that page to modify your template.

-For the other pages, I have the following settings:
+For the other pages, we have the following settings:

 - Categories, Tags and other taxonomies: